 Columbia University Medical Center's collaboration with BGU's Medical School for International health extends to the following areas:

-Setting program goals and mission
+- Setting program goals and mission

-Curriculum developement and ongoing review
+- Curriculum development and ongoing review

-Student recruitment and admissions
+- Student recruitment and admissions

-Exchanges of fourth-year students for clinical activities
+- Exchanges of fourth-year students for clinical activities

-Faculty exchanges allow Columbia faculty to teach medical courses and global health modules to MSIH students in Israel and via videoconferencing
+- Faculty exchanges allow Columbia faculty to teach medical courses and global health modules to MSIH students in Israel and via videoconferencing

-Preparation for the Electronic Residency Application Service (ERAS)
+- Residency advising to prepare applicants for the Electronic Residency Application Service (ERAS)

 Columbia University Medical Center hospitals that currently offer fourth-year

 New York-Presbyterian Hospital St. Luke's-Roosevelt Hospital Stamford Hospital, Stamford, CT